George Washington University Data & Information Overview

 How Well Is George Washington University Ranked?

-GWU is ranked #115 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
+College Factual ranked GWU as #115 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
 This puts it in the top 10% of all schools in the nation.

 Is It Hard to Get Into GWU?